 Perfection may be our goal, but in dealing with problems of growth and development, genetics and environment, as well as patient cooperation, as we do in orthodontics, adequacy may be a necessary standard.

-On rare occasions the nerve of a tooth can undergo regression and may become non-vital as a consequence of pressure of orthodontic appliances or trauma to the tooth such as blows, falls, or being hit by an object.
+On rare occasions, the nerve of a tooth can undergo regression and may become non-vital as a consequence of the pressure of orthodontic appliances or trauma to the tooth such as blows, falls, or being hit by an object.

 At times a patient may have an existing periodontal condition that may prevent any possible orthodontic treatment.
 During orthodontic treatment, it is essential that good oral hygiene be maintained as the soft tissue gums may be more prone to inflammation and infection.
 If this were to occur, it may be necessary to refer the patient to the dentist for treatment and if the condition persisted, it may be necessary for the braces to be removed even though orthodontic treatment has not been completed.